mairas/hysen/info.md

 Discussion on the module (and the preceding `broadlinkHysen.py` module) can be found at https://community.home-assistant.io/t/beta-for-hysen-thermostats-powered-by-broadlink/56267/1 .

-## Installation

-### HACS

-The easiest way to add this to your Homeassistant installation is using [HACS](https://custom-components.github.io/hacs/) and add this repository as a custom repository.

-### Manual

-THIS CODE ONLY WORK ON VERSION 0.80 AND ABOVE OF HA

-1. Download the hysen directory of files.

-As of 0.88 of Home Assistant

-2. Copy the `climate.py` file into your home-assistant installation 'custom_components/hysen' folder.

-(NOTE: for earlier HA versions >=0.80, create directory `custom_components/climate`, download `climate.py` into it and rename it to `hysen.py`.)

 ## Configuration

 Add something similar to the following in your `configuration.yaml` file: